DHANUSH-GO/Books-store-backend/README.md

 🚀 Features:-
-  -Get all books from the collection
+  Get all books from the collection
-  -Get a single book by its ID
+  ,Get a single book by its ID
-  -Add (POST) a new book
+  ,Add (POST) a new book
-  -Delete a book by ID
+  ,Delete a book by ID
-  -Handles missing or invalid data gracefully
+  ,Handles missing or invalid data gracefully
-  -Uses Express middleware to parse JSON inputs
+  ,Uses Express middleware to parse JSON inputs

   🛠️ Tech Stack:-